geoserver/geoserver/doc/en/user/source/extensions/importer/using.rst

 Here are step-by-step instructions to import multiple shapefiles in one operation.
 For more details on different types of operations, please see the :ref:`extensions_importer_guireference`

 #.
-Find a directory of shapefiles and copy into your :ref:`data_directory`.
+Find a directory of shapefiles and copy into your :ref:`datadir`.

    .. note:: You can always use the `Natural Earth Quickstart <http://www.naturalearthdata.com/downloads/>`_ data for this task.